Lake Chicot, Arkansas: Activities

-In 1968 the Arkansas Game and Fish Commission, U.S. Army Corps of Engineers, and Chicot County Rural Development Authority began to restore Lake Chicot to its original state.
 When the dam at Cornerly Bayou was destroyed in a flood in 1927, silt and mud came pouring into the southern end of the lake.
 The pollution of the southern part of the lake eventually killed off the bass population.
 The upper part of the lake was protected by a dam, so it remained clean and protected.
+In 1968, the Arkansas Game and Fish Commission, U.S. Army Corps of Engineers, and Chicot County Rural Development Authority began to restore Lake Chicot to its original state.
 The groups decided to drain the water off the polluted section of the lake to compress sediment on the bottom, and plant vegetation that would provide a stable environment for fish species.
-The southern part of Lake Chicot was restocked, and has become a flourishing ecosystem.
-Fish species that can be caught in the lake include: Bluegills, channel catfish, largemouth bass, hybrid striper bass, crappie, redear sunfish, and bream.
+The southern part of Lake Chicot was restocked, and has become a stable ecosystem.
+Fish species that can be caught in the lake include: bluegills, channel catfish, largemouth bass, hybrid striper bass, crappie, redear sunfish, and bream.